basho/rfc/README.md

 #### Naming Folders

 All RFCs must go into a dedicated folder as `README.md`.
-The title of the RFC should be captured (and probably shortened) in the name of the folder.
+The title of the RFC should be captured (and possibly shortened) in the name of the folder.

 Make the name only as long as is necessary to capture essential